|BOOK ONLINE OR CALL TODAY!!!

-It mostly depends on wind speed and direction.
-On a calm day the tour is quite leisurely, but when winds exceed 15 M.P.H it can be
+It mostly depends on wind speed /direction and tidal flow.
+On a calm day the tour is quite leisurely, but when winds exceed 15 M.P.H

-quite a strenuous physical effort.
-When we occasionally do tours on the Orange river during the winter months, it is generally
+it can be quite a strenuous physical effort.
+When we occasionally do tours on the Orange river during the winter months, it is

-considered to be easy for most people.
-The tour in Estero Bay takes greater stamina and endurance as the search for animals will
+generally considered to be easy for most people.
+The tour in Estero Bay takes greater stamina and endurance as the search for